Paul Giunta • President

 Kristi Collins • Treasurer

-Kristi grew up in South Philadelphia and now lives in Somers Point, NJ with her husband Earle.
+Kristi grew up in South Philadelphia and now lives in Somers Point with her husband Earle.
 She graduated from Philadelphia College of Textiles & Science (now Philadelphia University) with a Bachelor of Science degree and a Master’s degree of Business Administration.
 Kristi now works as an accountant for her husband’s business and DRCF Supporter Dennisville Fence Company.

 She was elected Treasurer in 2013

 Smith, a lifelong resident of Ventnor, joined the board in 2014.
 The 2003 Holy Spirit High School graduate played football and rowed for the Spartans.
 He majored in political science and English at Canisius College in Buffalo, N.Y.
 Before graduating in 2007, Smith discovered a passion for journalism and rugby.
 There, he wrote for two Canisius College publications, contributed to ArtVoice in Buffalo and played for the Canisius Crabbies RFC.

 After college, Smith played rugby for the Jersey Shore Sharks RFC and wrote for The Current Newspapers for more than five years.
 During that time he earned two New Jersey Press Awards and covered Ventnor, Margate, Longport and Somers Point as a beat reporter.